UmerKazi/ChatMonkey/README.md

 A Realtime Online Chatting Web-App Built with NodeJS, Express, and Socket.io

 ## Usage
 Click on the link provided in the Repository or visit https://chat-monkey.herokuapp.com/ and input your name to begin chatting.
-Any other users active will recieve your messages and anyhting you send will be displayed to them, in real time.
+Any other users active will recieve your messages and anything you send will be displayed to them, in real time.

 ## Screenshots
 Prompt to enter name: